joshtynjala/actionscript-3.0-developers-guide/security/permission-controls.md

 initiating a networking operation.

 When checking for a master policy file, Flash Player waits three seconds for a server response.
-If a response isn’t received, Flash Player assumes that no master policy file exists.
+If a response isn't received, Flash Player assumes that no master policy file exists.
 However, there is no default timeout value for calls to `loadPolicyFile()` ; Flash Player assumes that the file being called exists, and waits as long as necessary to load it.
 Therefore, if you want to make sure that a master policy file is loaded, use `loadPolicyFile()` to call it explicitly.

-Even though the method is named `Security.loadPolicyFile()`, a policy file isn’t loaded until a network call that requires a policy file is issued.
+Even though the method is named `Security.loadPolicyFile()`, a policy file isn't loaded until a network call that requires a policy file is issued.
 Calls to `loadPolicyFile()` simply tell Flash Player where to look for policy files when they are needed.

-You can’t receive notification of when a policy file request is initiated or completed, and there is no reason to do so.
+You can't receive notification of when a policy file request is initiated or completed, and there is no reason to do so.
 Flash Player performs policy checks asynchronously, and automatically waits to initiate connections until after the policy file checks have succeeded.